 Indian curries, in particular, are known throughout their home country as a dish that brings people together, either for a quick snack or a decadent meal shared by family and friends.
 This is a trend that has been brought to many countries with Indian communities, and undoubtedly when most people think ‘curry’, they think of delicious Indian food.

-The true glory of a dish really does lie in its adaptability.
-One of the many reasons, curry is a global phenomenon.
-Let’s look at how various regions have taken to the curry.
+The true glory of a dish really does lie in its adaptability, which is one of the many reasons why curry is a global phenomenon.
+Let’s look at how various regions have created their own unique curry.

 Japan was first introduced to curry by the British and hence, the taste was massively influenced by Indian curry.
 However, it became so popular that the Japanese adapted it to work a variety of vegetables like onions, potatoes and carrots into their version, while mixing it with the meat.
 Today, due to its uncontested popularity, some call it the national dish.